Scottjrw/CPEN391/software/kernel/readme.txt

-Makefile - fancy "kernel style" makefile to compile our module transfer.sh - small script used to copy files back and forth to de1 soc over network via rsync (Need ssh to be set up) vgabuffer.c - HPS ram for VGA buffer
+Makefile - fancy "kernel style" makefile to compile our module transfer.sh - small script used to copy files back and forth to de1 soc over network via rsync (Need ssh to be set up) vgabuffer.c - HPS ram for VGA buffer cpen391_vgabuffer.ko - Latest compilation of the kernel module, included as a convenience

 boot/ - stuff to do with the boot process of the HPS boot/socfpga_cyclone5.dts - device tree for the HPS, it is modified from the original device tree binary that Terasic provided.